 Studio photographers will appreciate that the Sony A7R III (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX80 and the A7R III are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the A7R III followed on from the Sony A7R II.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic GX80 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More compact: Is smaller (122x71mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 224g or 34 percent) and hence easier to carry around.